 Live chat is five times more effective than traditional customer service channels, it is easily personalised, and it can be applied at any stage of the customer journey.
 You might wonder how exactly this is done?
 Let’s have a look at how to implement live chat throughout the journey.

 In fact, a Salesforce study shows that 34% of millennials would rather get their teeth cleaned at the dentist, than wait in line for customer service.
-We feel your pain, and therefore want to offer our customers and in addition their customers a more convenient solution that fits today’s hectic world and meets the growing expectations of customers.
+We feel your pain, and therefore it's essential to have a live chat solution that fits today’s hectic world and meets the growing expectations of customers.

-Interested in reading more about customer journeys?
-Check out our whitepaper below!
+Interested in reading more about optimising your customer service efficiency?
+Check out our guide!